I am the owner of WTDT, although I don't teach anymore here in London as I now live in Norfolk.

-I have 30 years of training experience having joined my first club at 14 years old.
+I have over 30 years of training experience having joined my first club at 14 years old.
 I hold a degree in Canine Behaviour and Training and am a member of the Association of Pet Dog Trainers (www.apdt.co.uk) as well as a full member of the Pet Professional Guild (www.petprofessionalguild.com).

 I am also an approved trainer for Dog A.I.D. helping owners train their own assistance dogs via the Dog A.I.D.
 Charity.

-My special interests are rescue dogs (of which I have three), sighthounds (of which I have two) and aggression issues.
+My special interests are rescue dogs (of which I have four), sighthounds (of which I have two) and aggression issues.
 I also enjoy a wide range of canine activities with my own dogs, which is why our classes at WTDT also include elements from various canine sports to keep things interesting and fun.

 My four dogs are:

-Flash, a 13-year old rescue Saluki, also enjoyed a bit of competitive obedience and agility, but unfortunately due to degenerative disc disease he is not allowed to do either of them anymore, so he now sticks to some fun training and pet obedience.
+Flash, a 15-year old rescue Saluki, also enjoyed a bit of competitive obedience and agility, but unfortunately due to degenerative disc disease he is not allowed to do either of them anymore, so he now sticks to some fun training and pet obedience.
 He also achieved all his KCGC Awards up to Gold.

-Skye, is a 6-year old rescue Cocker Spaniel (show type x working type)r and is getting ready for her time in the obedience and agility ring.
+Skye, a 9-year old rescue Cocker Spaniel (show type x working type)r and is getting ready for her time in the obedience and agility ring.
 She will tell you though that although obedience is quite fun, she actually much prefers agility and also enjoys having a go at some gundog work!

 Picture: Rose Barham (2014)